Nikon D60 vs Panasonic FZ2500

 The Panasonic FZ2500 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The D60 writes its imaging data to SDHC cards, while the FZ2500 uses SDXC cards.
 The FZ2500 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the D60 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D60 and Panasonic Lumix DMC-FZ2500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the FZ2500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Nikon D60 does not offer wifi capability.
+In contrast, the D60 does not provide wifi capability.

 So how do things add up?
 Is there a clear favorite between the Nikon D60 and the Panasonic FZ2500?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.